Grant, Payment, and Loan Programs

 To access detailed information about grant, payment, and loan programs currently offered by CalRecycle, use the list below.
 Applicants can apply online for many of CalRecycle's grant programs by using the Grants Management System (GMS).
 Applicant must first go to the GMS Information page to obtain appropriate access to GMS, and then may search the GMS for available grants or go to the specific grant's webpage for information about the next offering.

-CalRecycle's grants database may be used to produce grant/payment program reports by county, cycle, or fiscal year.
+CalRecycle's database may be used to produce grant and payment reports by county, cycle, or fiscal year.

 Greenhouse Gas Reduction Loan Program